JBanowsky/homework_smu_bootcamp_2023/03-Python/Submission/README.md.txt

 I also use an if/elif statement to identify the winner by: storing a winner count variable if a candidate has the highest total count and a winner variable with that candidate.

-I use the same method to print the anaylsis in the terminal as before to save the text into a list and print from a for loop.
+I use the same method to print the analysis in the terminal as before to save the text into a list and print from a for loop.
 However, the method works only for the non-variable information.
 I use a for loop to display the candidate index specific text lines.